311. 157 Beatles’ Albums Ranked

 12. Band on the Run by Paul McCartney and Wings, 5 December 1973.
 Paul’s most critically acclaimed solo (or at least post-Beatles) album, pulled out of the fire in difficult recording circumstances in Nigeria.
 (Two band members left just as they were leaving for Nigeria.
 Paul and Linda got mugged in Lagos and the demo tapes of all the songs were stolen.
 Local musicians accused them of stealing Nigerian culture, although there is nothing remotely African-sounding on the album.)
 It has lots of great songs, especially the title track.
 It has wonderful consistency of quality from start to finish.
 Score 10.

 13. Please Please Me by The Beatles, 22 March 1963.
 Their first album bursts with youth, energy and great songs.
 Seems incredible that they could record 10 of these songs in one day, and do it so brilliantly with so little previous studio experience.
 The fact that George Martin proposed that they make this album at a point where they had only had one moderately successful single is itself remarkable – even successful pop bands in England at the time were usually only allowed to release singles.
-George’s hopes were realised when the album spent seven months at number 1 in the UK.
+It was a gamble on George’s part, and it paid off handsomely when the album spent seven months at number 1 in the UK.
 Score 10.